Tulane drops to 17-7 overall; Seven-match win streak snapped

 Green Wave will open tourney against Southern Miss on Thursday morning at 8 a.m.

 Green Wave notches sixth straight; Improves to 16-6 overall this spring

 Green Wave will honor senior class prior to match; Match time moved to 2 p.m.

 Terri Sisk, the architect behind the rebuilding and resurgence of the Tulane women's tennis program, enters her sixth season as the head coach of the Green Wave in 2013-14.

 In 2007, Tulane Director of Athletics Rick Dickson began his search for a head women's tennis coach to restart the program.
 He was looking for an inspirational leader, a builder of character and a skillful tactician who could take a team from ground zero and make it an immediate contender.
 His search ended at Sisk's doorstep and she has proven to be the perfect fit for the Green Wave program.

-In addition to the effort on the court, Sisk's Tulane teams have been equally as impressive in the classroom as members of the Green Wave teams have earned C-USA Commissioner's Academic Honor Roll recognition 30 times and four different players have garnered C-USA Academic Medal honors for sporting a GPA of 3.75 or higher.
+In addition to the effort on the court, Sisk's Tulane teams have been equally as impressive in the classroom as members of the Green Wave teams have earned C-USA Commissioner's Academic Honor Roll recognition 38 times and five different players have garnered C-USA Academic Medal honors for sporting a GPA of 3.75 or higher.
 Sisk's team has consistently rated in the Top 10 percent of all Division I women's tennis programs in the NCAA's Academic Progress Rates (APR).